numerical-mooc/numerical-mooc/README.md

 #Practical Numerical Methods in Python

+Just a quick edit to test how it works

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by:
 - Lorena A. Barba, George Washington University, USA
 - Ian Hawke, Southampton University, UK